Healing Communities Training for Congregations/Clergy (criminal justice system impact on individuals/ families/ communities)

 COST: $40/person or $100/3 people from a congregation (includes all materials & lunch)

-PAYMENT INFORMATION: After completing the online registration, to complete your registration and guarantee your seat in the training, please CALL the PA Council of Churches office at 717-545-4761 to make payment for your congregational team to attend this training.
+After completing the online registration, to complete your registration and guarantee your seat in the training, please mail payment by check made payable to “Lancaster County RMO” with “RMO-HC” in the "memo" field.

 When & Where

 The RMO is a prisoner reentry coalition, founded in 2005.
 We provide coordinated direct services to people released from prison ("Returning Citizens"), to help them become productive, law-abiding members of the community.
 We advocate for systems & policy changes to improve outcomes & reduce barriers for Returning Citizens.
 Our goals: improve community safety, reduce recidivism, save taxpayer dollars & improve people's lives.
 RMO website: http://lancastercountyreentry.org/